Traveling to Israel and spending time in Judea and Samaria (this area is also known as the West Bank) is much safer than you think.

 You can apply for a volunteer trip through our online volunteer application portal (click here).
 Filling out an application will take approximately 30-45 minutes.
 You will need the following things to complete your application:

-You also need to pay a $200 processing fee to submit your application –– all applicants age 18 and older need to pay the $200 processing fee.
+You also need to pay a $200 non-refundable processing fee for each applicant age 18 or older.
 Applicants under the age of 18 do not need to pay any processing fee.
 The processing fee is capped at a maximum of $500 per family.

-This fee is used to cover the costs associated with processing your application and applying for your volunteer visa with Israel’s Ministry of the Interior.
-The processing fee is non-refundable, but it will be deducted from your total trip cost.
+This fee is used to cover the costs associated with processing your application.
+This amount is non-refundable, but it will be deducted from your total trip cost.
 We must receive your processing fee before we are able to move forward in processing your application.

 There is almost always something for everyone to do when we are planting trees or working in the vineyards, no matter how young or old.
 We have many families volunteer with us and babies or toddlers come with mom and dad to the fields in a stroller or carrier.
 Older children are encouraged to join in and help, and those who do often enjoy a sense of accomplishment at having participated and made a difference through volunteering.
 Ultimately, however, it’s up to the parents and the needs of each individual family.